 Step 5.
 When to harvest garlic - Hardnecks will produce a flower or bulbil on a hard woody scape.
 These need to be removed so the plant puts energy into growing the bulb rather then the flower.
 Softnecks only produce a scape when the plant is under stress and this usually means the plant is ready for harvest.
 Stop watering when the plant starts to brown up, about two weeks before harvest.
 When the plant has three to four browned leaves it is ready for harvest.
 To avoid damaging the outer skins, always use a shovel to carefully remove the garlic bulb from the earth, don't just pull it out.
 Gently remove the dirt from the roots and outer skin, but don’t remove outer skin.
 It is best to harvest when the temperature is cool, either early morning or late evening.
 Click here to read more about how to harvest on our Garlic Calendar page.

 Step 6.
 Curing and Storing Garlic - Bundle your garlic plants with twine and hang to cure.
 Choose an area with good circulation and out of direct sunlight.
-Curing your garlic will take 3 to 4 weeks.
+Helpful hint!...
+With huge varieties such as Artichokes, it is sometimes best to lay your garlic plants out on a table or piece of cardboard for a day or two before bundling garlic plants.
+This will help some of the moisture to dry out before bundling your garlic will take 2 to 3 weeks.
 You will know it is ready when you cut the first stalk, if garlic juice oozes from the stalk - it's not quite ready.
 Once garlic is cured, cut off stalk leaving 1 1/2 to 2 inches.
 Trim roots to 1/4 inch and gently brush off outer layer of dirt being careful not to peel off outer skin.
 The garlic stores best in a cool dry place, 50 to 60 degrees is ideal.
 A root cellar or cool basement is a good storage place.
 Do not store the garlic in a refrigerator.
-When choosing which garlic bulbs to eat first, always eat the largest first, the smaller garlic bulbs store better.
+When choosing which garlic bulbs to eat first, always eat the largest bulbs first, the smaller garlic bulbs store better.